Welcome to True Worldview

 The Technical Stuff

-Again, I’ve been a pastor for over twenty years and served the same church for almost fifteen.
+Again, I’ve been a pastor for twenty-five years and served the same church for over fifteen.
 I’m not sure they’ll ever get used to my love for sacred-cow-tipping but to their credit they’ve hung in and not abandoned me in the field.
 I’ve had the privilege of teaching numerous courses in different seminaries and colleges primarily in the area of evangelism.
 The non-Calvinists couldn’t fathom one of my ilk teaching evangelism but such things are part of the wonderful and mysterious purpose of God in a fallen world.
 I’ve also taught courses in pastoral ministry, missions, New Testament, and biblical counseling.
 I spend some time training others in churches and various venues.
 I talk a lot about worldview and cultural engagement in addition to the other things I mentioned.
 Someone told me I needed to narrow my focus but I’m too scatter-brained for that.
 I also lead parenting conferences because I co-authored a book on the subject.
 On top of that I’ve written some e-books, bible commentaries, discipleship materials, and studies for small groups I hope are helpful.
 I’ve also been able to serve on a number boards for discipleship and missions efforts and am currently a Regional Mentor and Board Member for the International Association of Biblical Counselors.
 I’ve had the blessing of studying in some fine institutions.
 I have a B.A. in philosophy from the College of Charleston, an M.Div. in pastoral ministry with languages as well as a Th.M. in evangelism, church growth, and discipleship with a minor in preaching from the New Orleans Baptist Theological Seminary, and a D.Min. in biblical counseling from Erskine Theological Seminary.
 I could talk about myself all day but I better stop.